 You should keep your child home from daycare or school if they are feeling unwell and are not able to participate in normal activities.
 Especially if they have a fever, diarrhea or vomiting.

 It's recommended to keep your children home for at least 24 hours after a fever and diarrhea or vomiting has ended in order to prevent the infection from spreading to others.

 Not all illnesses require a visit to the doctor.
-If you are not sure about your child’s health and if you should see a doctor, you can call Telehealth Ontario and speak with a Registered Nurse.
-The nurses with Telehealth will be able to tell you if it is a good idea to visit your child’s doctor
+If you are not sure about your child’s health and if you should see a doctor, you can contact Health Connect Ontario and speak with a Registered Nurse.
+The nurses with Health Connect Ontario will be able to tell you if it is a good idea to visit your child’s doctor